 Jamie Moran, LCSW, CGP, is a clinical social worker, psychotherapist, and consultant working in mental health and healthcare since 1984.
 Jamie specializes in long-term psychodynamic group work, offering weekly groups in his Menlo Park and San Francisco offices.
 Jamie has provided numerous trainings on a variety of group topics and regularly engages in continuing education on a local and national level.
 Additionally, Jamie works with individuals and couples across various populations focusing on stress management/burnout, grief, death and dying, gay men's issues, and homophobia.

-Rose Phelps, MFT, CGP, is the co-chair of the Group Therapy Training Program committee.
+Rose Phelps, LMFT, CGP, is the co-chair of the Group Therapy Training Program committee.
 Rose is a Certified Group Psychotherapist and group consultant, currently leading three therapy groups in Oakland: a mixed adult general process group; a general women’s group; and a sexual abuse survivor group.
 She is a past president of Northern California Group Psychotherapy Society (NCGPS) and leads workshops and institutes for therapists through the NCGPS.

-Ann Steiner, PhD, MFT, CGP, FAGPA*,has been a consultant and committee member of the Group Therapy Training Program committee since it’s inception.
+Ann Steiner, PhD, LMFT, CGP, FAGPA*,has been a consultant and committee member of the Group Therapy Training Program committee since it’s inception.
 She is a Board Member and Fellow of the American Group Psychotherapy Association*, a Certified Group Psychotherapist, and group consultant, currently leading four therapy groups in Lafayette: mixed adult general process group; chronic medical illness; therapy group for psychotherapists and a therapy group for new career psychotherapists.
 She is an author, past president of Northern California Group Psychotherapy Society (NCGPS), leads workshops and institutes for mental health organizations about group therapy and the therapist’s professional will nationally and locally.

 Alison Trules, LCSW, CGP, is a graduate of the Supervision Study Program at TPI and completed the advanced training program at Northern California Institute of Contemporary Psychoanalysis.
 She received her MSW from U.C.
 Berkeley in 1980 and has been running psychotherapy groups for 30 years in private practice.
 She has trained health professionals and psychotherapists in the use of group treatment for patients with eating disorders and continues to run women’s psychotherapy groups in her private practice in Oakland and Walnut Creek.